helrond/clbsj.org/_posts/2020-12-17-scholar-activist-encounter-weldon-nisley-and-tom-boomershine.md

   respond to the Gospel's call to peacemaking within the academy, within Christian community, and in conflict zones around the world.
 ---
-In this session, lifelong peace activist Weldon Nisly and Biblical scholar Tom Boomershine will discuss their work to understand and respond to the Gospel's call to peacemaking within the academy, within Christian community, and in conflict zones around the world.
+In this session, lifelong peace activist Weldon Nisly and biblical scholar Tom Boomershine will discuss their commitment to understand and respond to the Gospel’s call to peacemaking — within the academy, within Christian community, and in conflict zones around the world.
+They will focus on the struggle of the Kurds in Northern Iraq targeted by Turkey's military in the context of the Iraq war, as well as the Palestinian struggle in the Israeli-occupied West Bank.
+This event is co-sponsored by the Christian Peacemaker Teams, who have teams in Iraqi Kurdistan and Palestine.

 Advance registration is required.